 I then searched “Transcription” on Facebook just out of curiosity and that’s when I found the group Awesome Transcribers.
 I joined the group, followed the posts silently for a month and then made up my mind to do transcription.
 I then contacted one of the trusted trainers and trained and I’ve been working from then.

-How were the initial days like?
+How were the initial days like as a work at home mom?
 What were the things or who were the people that helped you grow in the initial days of your career as a Transcriber?

 It was quite challenging in the beginning.
 Every word or terminology sounded like it was out of this world; terms like time stamped transcripts and TAT.
 I look at it now and I laugh at myself.
 I had a good trainer and immediately after the training, I tried all the transcription sites she had recommended.
 I got into Upwork very swiftly.
 I guess by then it was not as challenging to get your profile published as it is now.

-For deadlines or TAT’s I had to make a schedule that would work both for the client and for me.
+For deadlines or TAT’s I had to make a schedule that would work both for the client and for me, as a work at home mom.
 This is because at the beginning I found it very hard to juggle between house work and transcription.
 I made a note to work with 24 hour TAT’s because that way, I would transcribe in the wee hours of the night and proofread the job in the morning after my kids left for school and the young one was still sleeping.
 This timetable has worked well with me because I find time to rest, time to take care of the young one and time to do my house chores.

 My trainer Sheeroh Kiarie and the group Awesome transcribers were a big help when I was starting, I could turn to my trainer for any question and advice I needed and that really propelled me to where I am today.